redoper1/redoper1/README.md

 Hi, my name is David and I currently work as Developer at [Solitea Byznys](https://www.byznys.eu/).

-I was previously workik as Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en)
+I was previously working as Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en)

 I love working on OSS projects and helping other people with their problems in various fields.